OpShin/plutus-bench/README.md

 The `contracts` folder contains subdirectories, each representing a smart contract use case.
 Each use-case describes as precisely as possible what the corresponding contract is supposed to do.

-It is accompanied usually by a reference implementation (preferably in [PlutusTx](https://plutus.readthedocs.io/en/latest/)) and a number of test cases in the folder `src`, usually written with [naumachia](https://github.com/MitchTurner/naumachia).
+The description _must_ be contained in `README.md`.

-The contract also contains a `bench` and `bench_all` executable that run the tests for the contract and output the results in machine-readable format.
+The contract _must_ also contain executables `bench` and `bench_all`.
+They run tests and benchmarks for the contract and output the results in machine-readable format.

+The contract _may_ be accompanied by a reference implementation (preferably in [PlutusTx](https://plutus.readthedocs.io/en/latest/)).
+The recommended way for writing tests and benchmarks is currently using [naumachia](https://github.com/MitchTurner/naumachia).

+The output of the tests is in CSV with the following columns.

-1. did the contract pass the test?
+1. name of the test
+1. `pass` or `fail`
-2. script size in bytes
+1. script size in bytes
-3. cpu steps consumed
+1. cpu steps consumed
-4. memory consumed
+1. memory consumed

+Example output can be found below

 ```bash
 $ cd contracts/always-succeeds